harishlingam/personal-website/_pages/projects.md

 </table>
 <p>&nbsp;</p>
 <h6>Addicaid</h6>
-<p>I lead operations and business development at Addicaid, a B2B2C technology startup offering a mobile and enterprise SaaS for addiction treatment management.
+<p>I led product management and operations at Addicaid, a B2B2C technology startup offering a mobile and enterprise SaaS for addiction treatment management.
 I worked with the CEO to implement product management best practices, which maintained Addicaid as the #1 addiction app during its tenure on the iOS App Store.
 Addicaid was a finalist in the Forum on Healthcare Innovation's <a href="https://www.prnewswire.com/news-releases/finalists-announced-in-harvard-business-school-harvard-medical-school-health-acceleration-challenge-300312432.html">Healthcare Innovation Challenge,</a> co-recipient of the Harvard Business School-Harvard Medical School <a href="https://www.hbs.edu/news/releases/Pages/carrum-health-wins-health-acceleration-challenge.aspx?cid=spmailing-17652230-HCI-FHI.2016.11.13.HAC.Announcement%20of%20Winner%20Denise%20Collins%2011/13/2017%204:07%20PM-November%2013,%202017">Cox Prize,</a> and a finalist in a 2017 Google VR/AI Startup Challenge. | <a href="https://www.huffingtonpost.com/craig-newmark/10-women-led-vr-and-ai-st_b_14056536.html">Huffington Post</a> | <a href="https://money.cnn.com/2017/04/25/technology/tech-versus-taboos-addiction/index.html">CNN Business</a></p>
 <table>
 <tbody>
 <tr>